jelocodes/jelocodes.github.io/_posts/2017-08-30-trust_data_not_lore_sql_joins_visualized.markdown

 ---

 ![](https://68.media.tumblr.com/52c04c960042f7e614e36fce0833f995/tumblr_oow3quxpdg1swxsyto2_500.jpg)
-> Star Trek The Next Generation giving sound life advice.
+> Sound advice from Star Trek The Next Generation.

 Quoting a very cool [YouTube video](https://www.youtube.com/watch?v=yWO-cvGETRQ) by Kurazgesagt, *"When it comes down to it, information is nothing tangible.
 It's typically understood as the property of the arrangement of particles."*